-Sarasota, FL April 30, 2020
+Sarasota, FL May 17, 2021

-CURRENT YEAR FINDING AND RECOMMENDATIONS
+PRIOR YEAR FINDINGS AND RECOMMENDATIONS

-(19-1) Journal Entries
+19-1) Journal Entries

 We noted that several prior year journal entries had been deleted during the year ended September 30, 2019 resulting in capital assets and net position not reconciling with the prior year audit.
 We found the deleted entries through the audit trail feature in the accounting software and were able to reconcile the capital assets and net position.
-We recommend that no journal entries be deleted from the accounting software, and that the net position be reconciled on a periodic basis to verify that no prior year activity was changed or deleted.
+We recommended that no journal entries be deleted from the accounting software, and that the net position be reconciled on a periodic basis to verify that no prior year activity was changed or deleted.
+Corrective actions have been taken to address this finding and recommendation.
+We consider this issue to be resolved for the year ended September 30, 2020.